-Investment in Available-For-Sale Equity Securities
+Investment in Equity Securities

-As of September 30, 2018, we held 100,250 shares of common stock of Everest Investments Holdings S.A. ("Everest"), a Polish publicly traded company listed on the Warsaw Stock Exchange.
-We account for this investment in accordance with ASC 320 "Investments - Debt and Equity Securities" as securities available for sale.
-On September 30, 2018, our consolidated balance sheet reflected the fair value of our investment in Everest to be approximately \$17,000, based on the closing price of Everest shares of \$0.17 USD per share on that day.
-The carrying value of our investment in Everest common stock held will change from period to period based on the closing price of the common stock of Everest as of the balance sheet date.
+As of March 31, 2019, we held 100,250 shares of common stock of Everest Investments Holdings S.A. ("Everest"), a Polish publicly traded company listed on the Warsaw Stock Exchange.
+We account for this investment in accordance with ASC 321 "Investments - Equity Securities".
+ASC 321 requires equity investments with readily determinable fair values to be measured at fair value with changes in fair value recognized in net income.
+On March 31, 2019, our consolidated balance sheet reflected the fair value of our investment in Everest to be approximately \$17,000.
+We recorded \$3,182 as realized losses in 2018 for the changes in market value.